patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 ### Using "Templates" in your components

-As we have seen, Angular components use a separate ".html" file to indicate "template" for the component.
+As we have seen, Angular components use a separate ".html" file to indicate the "template" for the component.
 However, we know that there is a relationship between the properties within the **class** of the component and the **template** itself.
 We saw this when we updated the "title" property of our AppComponent back in the "Getting started with Angular" documentation.
 This was done by using a special syntax for Angular templates called "Interpolation".

 <br>